bfelger/bfelger.github.io/pages/resurrecting-rom/pt-1-compile-gcc.md

 If the idea of manually fixing dozens of patch merge conflicts isn't your cup of tea, you can follow along by grabbing [my copy](https://github.com/bfelger/rom/tree/ba26f981060201c3ef4db25a91d0ffd65d680a6c) with the patches already applied.

+> **Note that this post does not cover OLC.** That bit of code is pretty clever, but riddled with problems.
+I am tackling it later.
+That means I'll be meticulously splicing in `patch.olc` after the fact, once I have ROM otherwise complete.

 ## Compiling with GCC

 ROM was developed and tested using GCC on a variety of weird UNIX machines (its progenitors, Merc and Diku, predated Linux by several years), so Linux gives me my best shot at compiling it out of the box.